jlroo/node-app/README.md

 ```

-If all is correct the app should be running in your docker local machine, to confirm the ip address you can run, after confirming the app ip address you can go to the browser `192.168.99.100` :
+If all is correct the app should be running in your docker local machine, to confirm the  what is the ip address of your docker-machine you can run `docker-machine ip` command.
+After confirming the app ip address you can go to the browser [http://192.168.99.100](http://192.168.99.100) :

 ```sh
 >docker-machine ip
 192.168.99.100
 ```

-## Running Locally
+# Running Locally

 Make sure you have [Node.js](http://nodejs.org/) and the [MongoDB](https://mongodb.com/) installed.